RotherOSS/OpenStreetMap/doc/content/index.rst

 Description
 ===========
 Show ConfigItems and connections between them on Openstreetmap.
+Besides an extra Action, the map can be included on the Dashboard and in a widget on AgentITSMConfigItemZoom.

 System requirements
 ===================